-- 3. Select Write off Customer Transactions and click Next. - Select the account that contains the transaction(s) you want to write off and click Next.
+3. Select Write off Customer Transactions, then select the account that contains the transaction(s) you want to write off, then click Next.

 The list of outstanding transactions on the customer account appears.

-- 5. Select the invoice(s) you want to write off and click Next to continue. - 6.
-Enter the date and any additional reference you want to use for the write off and click Next to continue. - 7.
-Check the transaction summary that appears on the final screen of the wizard, and click Finish to confirm the details and post the write off transactions.
+- 4. Select the invoice(s) you want to write off, then click Next to continue. - 5.
+Enter the date and any additional reference you want to use for the write off and click Next to continue. - 6.
+Check the transaction summary that appears on the Post Data window, and click Post to confirm the details and post the write off transactions.